frederiksen/angular-electron-boilerplate/README.md

 [![Dependency Status](https://david-dm.org/frederiksen/angular-electron-boilerplate/dev-status.svg)](https://david-dm.org/frederiksen/angular-electron-boilerplate?type=dev)

-All packages are specified under *devDependencies* since, due to the webpack usage, no modules in the *node_modules* folders are needed for production.
+All packages are specified under *devDependencies* since, due to the webpack usage, no modules in the */node_modules* folders are needed for production.

 ## Getting started